CableDorado2/Ikemen-Plus-Ultra/README.md

 ## FAQ

-## Is this the latest official version of the I.K.E.M.E.N. engine?
+## Is this the latest official version of the I.K.E.M.E.N.
+Engine?
-No, this is a modified and in-development version of an older version of the engine, specifically the Ikemen Plus version.
-The latest version is known as Ikemen GO and is developed by other developers (many of whom contributed to the version this modification is based on).
+**No**, this is a modified and in-development version of an older version of the original engine, specifically the I.K.E.M.E.N.
+Plus 0.3 version.
+The latest version is known as I.K.E.M.E.N.
+GO and is active by other developers (many of whom contributed to the plus version which this modification is based on).

 ## Why are you updating an older version?
-Because it doesn't rely solely on OpenGL to run (when I searched for this engine, the only version that worked for me was the Plus version because it uses software texture rendering as an alternative to OpenGL), which is the same as using DirectX if you're coming from Mugen.
+Because it doesn't required only OpenGL to run (when I searched for this engine, the only version that worked for me was the Plus version because it uses software rendering as an alternative to OpenGL), which is the same as using DirectX if you're coming from Mugen.

 ## Where can I find system.def and mugen.cfg in I.K.E.M.E.N.
 Plus Ultra?
 The loading of assets and main functions is located in the script folder, in the files: